da1la/Thinkpad-A285-Hackintosh/README.md

 A shoutout to the Dortania guide and the AMD OSX Discord community for their support.
 And this would not have been possible without NootedRed!

-## ⚠️ Disclaimer
+## ⚠️ Very important

-This is a community-driven project for educational purposes.
-Not affiliated with Lenovo.
+I use Arch BTW

 ## Credits